ipfs-search/nyats/README.md

 # nyats
 Not Yet Another Thumbnail Service

 IPFS caching thumbnailer.
 Generates thumbnails for IPFS CID's, adds them to IPFS node (if not pre-existing) and redirects to IPFS URL, while regularly publishing to IPNS.
+Soon, we will be able to use IPNS as a cache, so clients will not even need to hit the server.

 Very much a work in progress.